 - Google My Business Insights Reports on Unique Users.
 Unlike any other metric available to us, search queries in GMB Insights represent unique visits.
 Technically, it might report on the same person twice if they’re using different devices, but at least it’s not going to increase the numbers when I search 10 different things on my computer while researching for a client.
 Impressions in Search Console, on the other hand, are not unique.

-- 1 Quarter in GMB Insights is not the last 3 months.
+- 1 Quarter in GBP Insights is not the last 3 months.

-The second reason why the data sets didn’t match is because 1 quarter in GMB Insights is not representing the last 3 months.
+The second reason why the data sets didn’t match is because 1 quarter in GBP Insights does not represent the last 3 months.
 I didn’t know this until recently when I started digging and found this example.

 This screenshot for 1 quarter was pulled on May 13, 2020.
 It’s for a business that does lawn care in the summer and installs Christmas lights in the winter.
 Due to how much we monitor his website traffic, ads, and various other places, I’m extremely confident that massive searches for Christmas lights installation do not happen after Christmas is over.
 Also, common sense is helpful here.
-The last 3 months would be February – April if this was true.
-Additionally, I checked back on this several times over the course of a couple of weeks and the numbers didn’t update.
-Google doesn’t state how often they fetch these but they are not in real-time.
-The fact that I was looking at the last 3 months in Search Console and an undefined time period in GMB Insights is another explanation why these data sets didn’t match.
+The last 3 months would be February – April if this were true.
+Additionally, I checked back on this several times over the course of a couple of weeks, and the numbers didn’t update.
+Google doesn’t state how often they fetch these, but they are not in real-time.
+The fact that I was looking at the last 3 months in Search Console and an undefined time period in GBP Insights is another explanation for why these data sets didn’t match.

 - Search Console is not tracking impressions from the local pack that happen on mobile devices.

 This is a fact that many people don’t realize.
-Search Console is tracking everywhere your website appears whereas GMB Insights is tracking everywhere your GMB listing appears.
+Search Console is tracking everywhere your website appears whereas GBP Insights is tracking everywhere your GBP listing appears.

 This becomes problematic when you realize that most local packs on mobile devices are missing the website icon, which essentially means all these searches/impressions will be missing in Search Console.

-Remember that the website icon isn’t appearing in local packs and he ranks nowhere organically.
-This means he’s only getting an impression logged if someone clicks on his listing (because at that point Google shows the website icon).
-It makes the CTR in Search Console for the GMB listing look ridiculous but it all makes sense once you realize that most of the mobile searches are simply not counting as impressions because the website icon isn’t present until the person clicks on the listing.
+Remember that the website icon isn’t appearing in local packs, and he ranks nowhere organically.
+This means he’s only getting an impression logged if someone clicks on his listing (because, at that point, Google shows the website icon).
+It makes the CTR in Search Console for the GBP listing look ridiculous but it all makes sense once you realize that most of the mobile searches are simply not counting as impressions because the website icon isn’t present until the person clicks on the listing.

 - Search Console is tracking impressions from ranking trackers.
 We realized this pretty quickly when diving into some data in Search Console.
 We have a particular client with an extremely large report that tracks tons of keywords from various geo-coordinates.
 Take a guess at which day the report runs: